Autoethnography: Analytic autoethnography

 First, in all forms of autoethnography, the researcher must be a member of the cultural group they are study and thus, have CMR status.
 This cultural group may be loosely connected without knowledge of one another (e.g., people with disabilities) or tightly connected (e.g., members of a small church).
 CMR status helps the research "approximate the emotional stance of the people they study," thereby addressing some criticisms of ethnography.
 Like the evocative autoethnographer, the analytic autoethnographer "is personally engaged in a social group, setting, or culture as a full member and active participant."
 However, they "retains a distinct and highly visible identity as a self-aware scholar and social actor within the ethnographic text."

 Two CMR status types are recognized: opportunistic and convert.
 Opportunistic CMRs exist as part of the cultural group they aim to study prior to deciding to research the group.
 To receive this insider status, the researcher "may be born into a group, thrown into a group by chance circumstance (e.g., illness), or have acquired intimate familiarity through occupational, recreational, or lifestyle participation."
 Conversely, convert CMRs "begin with a purely data-oriented research interest in the setting but become converted to complete immersion and membership during the course of the research."
 Here, a researcher will opt to study a cultural group, then become ingrained into that culture throughout the research process.

 Second, when conducting analytic autoethnography, the researcher must utilize analytic reflexivity.
 That is, they must express their "awareness of their necessary connection to the research situation and hence their effects upon it," making themselves "visible, active, and reflexively engaged in the text."

 Thirdly and similarly, the researcher should be visibly present throughout the narrative and "should illustrate analytic insights through recounting their own experiences and thoughts as well as those of others."
 Beyond this, analytic autoethnographers "should openly discuss changes in their beliefs and relationships over the course of fieldwork, thus vividly revealing themselves as people grappling with issues relevant to membership and participation in fluid rather than static social worlds."

 Conversely, the fourth concept aims to prevent the text from "author saturation," which centers the author more than the culture being observed.
-While "analytic autoethnography is grounded inself-experience," it should "[reach] beyond it as well," perhaps including interviews with and/or observations of with others who are members of the culture studied.
+While "analytic autoethnography is grounded in self-experience," it should "[reach] beyond it as well," perhaps including interviews with and/or observations of with others who are members of the culture studied.
 This connection to the culture moves the autoethnography beyond a mere autobiography or memoir.